 St. Richard’s Episcopal School is the only Episcopal school in the state of Indiana.
 All are welcome and can find belonging at St. Richard’s.
 Since 1960, St. Richard’s has been providing a diverse and international student body with an excellent academic foundation rooted in Episcopal values.
 Our students are encouraged to ask questions, use reason, and learn wisdom, compassion and humility as they practice the skills they need to be global citizens.
 Students learn to have honest and respectful dialogue across lines of disagreement and difference as they prepare for lives of leadership and civic responsibility.

 Faculty at St. Richard’s build lasting relationships with students and families as they implement inquiry based and talent development curriculum to meet students where they are and encourage students to stretch and grow in a safe space.
-Students at St. Richard’s learn the French language and about the global cultures who speak French from age 3 to grade 6 when they are able to choose French or Spanish and all students take Latin.
+Students at St. Richard’s learn the French language and about the global cultures who speak French from age 3 through grade 5.
+In grade 6, they are able to choose French or Spanish and all students take Latin.
 Students benefit from our location in the heart of Indianapolis with many field experiences and partnerships for learning and service.

 Our most recent grade 8 class is a good example of the impact a St. Richard’s education has on our graduates.
-The St. Richard’s Class of 2021 were accepted into the high schools of their choice, earned over $525,000 in merit financial aid, won multiple National Championships in math competitions, placed 3rd in the country in the We the People constitution competition, and are prepared for their next stage in life with knowledge and values for a lifetime.
+The St. Richard’s Class of 2022 were accepted into the high schools of their choice, earned over $50,000 in merit financial aid, placed third in the state in We the People, performed the musical Annie, and are prepared for their next stage in life with knowledge and values for a lifetime.

 What is St. Richard’s age/grade range?